selwynpolit/d9book/book/caching.md

 $settings['cache']['default'] = 'cache.backend.redis';
 ```

-Before 8.2.0, the order of steps through which the backend was selected for a given cache bin was as follows:
+Before Drupal 8.2.0, the order of steps through which the backend was selected for a given cache bin was as follows:

-First look for a specific bin definition in settings.
-E.g., $settings['cache']['bins']['discovery']
+* First look for a specific bin definition in settings.
+E.g., `$settings['cache']['bins']['discovery']`
-If not found, then use the global default defined in settings.
-I.e., $settings['cache']['default']
+* If not found, then use the global default defined in settings.
+I.e., `$settings['cache']['default']`
-If a global default is not defined in settings, then use the default_backend from the tag in the service definition.
+* If a global default is not defined in settings, then use the default_backend from the tag in the service definition.

 This was changed to:

-First look for a specific bin definition in settings.
-E.g., $settings['cache']['bins']['discovery']
+* First look for a specific bin definition in settings.
+E.g., `$settings['cache']['bins']['discovery']`
-If not found, then use the the default_backend from the tag in the service definition.
+* If not found, then use the the `default_backend` from the tag in the service definition.
-If no default_backend for the specific bin was provided, then use the global default defined in settings.
-I.e., $settings['cache']['default']
+* If no `default_backend` for the specific bin was provided, then use the global default defined in settings.
+I.e., `$settings['cache']['default']`
 The old order resulted in unexpected behaviors, for example, the fast chained backend was no longer used when an alternative cache backend was set as default.

-The order has been changed, so that the cache bin services that explicitly set default_backends are always used unless explicitly overridden with a per-bin configuration.
-In core, this means, fast chained backend will be used for bootstrap, config, and discovery cache bins and memory backend will be used for the static cache bin, unless they are explicitly overridden in settings.
+The order has been changed, so that the cache bin services that explicitly set `default_backends` are always used unless explicitly overridden with a per-bin configuration.
+In core, this means, fast chained backend will be used for `bootstrap`, `config`, and `discovery` cache bins and `memory` backend will be used for the `static` cache bin, unless they are explicitly overridden in settings.

 For example, to ensure Redis is used for all cache bins, before 8.2.0, the following configuration would have been enough: